EU AI Act Article 15: What Adversarial Testing Actually Means

 High-risk AI systems must be "designed and developed in such a way that they achieve an appropriate level of accuracy, robustness, and cybersecurity, and that they perform consistently in those respects throughout their lifecycle."
 This is the high-level mandate; the specifics come later.

-Article 15(3) — Resilience to Unauthorised Alteration
+Article 15(4) — Resilience to Errors and Faults

 The system "shall be resilient against errors, faults or inconsistencies that may occur within the system or the environment in which the system operates."
 Read narrowly, this is fault tolerance.
 Read in context with Article 15(5), it's the start of the cybersecurity story.